Add restrictions to automation steps

 This feature is only available on the Enterprise plan.

-Add restrictions to a component
+Add restrictions to a step

 Navigate to Global automation